Details on Antioxidant Vitamins and Supplement

 Vitamin C is the most abundant water-soluble antioxidant in the body that protects against the pollution and cigarette smoke.

-Natural Food Sources of Antioxidant Vitamin C
+Natural Food Sources of Vitamin C

 Citrus fruits and their juices, berries (all types), dark green vegetables (spinach, asparagus, green peppers, Brussels sprouts, broccoli, watercress, other greens), peppers (capsicum), tomatoes, pineapple, cantaloupe, guava, mango and papaya.